epfl-ada/ada-2022-project-teamdream/README.md

 ## Abstract

-Our idea is to analyze the relation between football world-cups and beer ratings to evaluate the impact of this huge event on beer consumers. <br>
+Our idea is to analyze the relation between major sporting events (football world-cups, super bowl,...) and beer ratings to evaluate the impact of these huge events on beer consumers and breweries' sales. <br>
 More specifically we will search if world-cups affect beers or breweries' popularity, beer consumption and consumers opinion.

-First of all, looking at the most rated beers and breweries we will see if there is a correlation between world-cups and ratings.
+First of all, we will look at the most rated beers and most popular breweries to determine if there exists any temporal correlation between some major sporting events and the popularity of the studied beers/breweries.
+*For instance, can we observe a peak every 4 years in the consumption of beers from a certain brewery?*

-Then, we will analyze the ratings and reviews in a range of one month around the event.
+Then, we will analyze the ratings and reviews in a range of one month around the events which have caught our attention in the first part of the project.
 Our goal is to understand the variation in ratings and reviews between winning and losing countries.<br>
 We will analyze the trends depending on the team's results.
 And use sentiment analysis to highlight positive and negative emotions that the result of a game can bring out in fans and therefore affect reviews.

-Finally, the whole process will enable us to evaluate how to adapt the sales depending on the results.
+Finally, the whole process will enable us to evaluate how to adapt the sales of breweries depending on the results.

 ## Research Questions

 - Do the breweries sponsoring world cups earn a positive or negative impact from that marketing campaign ?
-- Is there a correlation between rating and review date during the different world cups ?
+- Is there a temporal correlation between the ratings dates and major sporting events ?

 - Can we observe a difference in consumption between the users of countries that win/lose a match ?
 - Do the winning/losing nations drink the same beer when they win/lose ?
 Does their consumption increase or decrease ?